Codehut/NepaliDateConveretr/README.md

 ```

-Thankts it, If you feel confusing.
+Thats it, If its confusing.
 Ping me!!